Linux Weather Forecast

-Current conditions: the 3.9 kernel was released on April 28, 2013.
-Some of the key features in this release include:
+Current conditions: the 4.6 kernel was released on May 15.
+There is quite a list of features for this release:

-Short-term forecast: the 3.10 kernel can be expected in early July.
-The headline features in this release will include:
+Short-term forecast: the 4.7 kernel can be expected sometime around July 17.
+The features that have been merged for this release include:

 As with the weather, there are no certainties about what may be merged into the Linux kernel going forward; every change is evaluated on both its merits and its long-term maintenance costs.
 Here are a few things on the horizon that are worth watching, though.